 Automatic fetching for new files: Allows for Score to scan new files for PDF metadata and import it automatically.

-Use external audio: When forScore launches, it checks to see if the iPad's audio system is currently in use.
+Use external audio: When for Score launches, it checks to see if the iPad's audio system is currently in use.
 If so, this option will allow you to control playback of that track, temporarily overriding any linked tracks.
-Tapping on the close button in the top right-hand corner of the media panel will return audio control to forScore.